manuelmusngi/market-data-high-frequency-infrastructure/README.md

 #### Market Data Parser

-This project is a practice in C++ development in C++20 system for high-frequency trading infrastructure, backed by academic research and practical engineering insights.
+This project is a development practice in C++20 system for high-frequency trading infrastructure, backed by academic research and practical engineering insights.

-🚀 Highlights
+🚀 Highlights/

 Ultra-low latency design: Capable of handling millions of messages per second with nanosecond-level latency.

 Modern C++20 features: Utilizes concepts, constexpr, atomics, and structured bindings for clean, efficient code.